bolanos-nava/e-commerce-backend/notes/notes.md

   1. From the product detail view or from the list of products the frontend sends a request to the backend that calls the action `CrtsController#addProduct`, because the frontend doesn't know if the product it is attempting to add already exists in the cart or not.
 The `#addProduct` action has the logic to add the product or only increase its quantity.
   2. From the cart view, the frontend will send a request to the `CartsController#updateQuantity` action to only change the quantity.
 There will be two ways of sending the quantity, absolute or incremental.
 Incremental means to increase or decrease quantity (one by one) and absolute means to send the absolute quantity to put in the product.

+**Show cart**:

+- [ ] When user enters the cart view and some product has more added quantity than its available stock, show a message that tells the user to update the product.
+- [ ] Block "Go to checkout" button until the user has updated the cart products' quantities.

 ## Futher notes

 [ ] Add pagination to products of cart